docsforadobe/after-effects-expression-reference/docs/general/color-conversion.md

 # Color Conversion

-Harry Frank provides a video tutorial on his [graymachine website](http://www.graymachine.com/tutorials/rgb-to-hsl-expressions/) that shows how to use these color conversion methods to change the color of the waves produced by the Radio Waves effect.
+These methods are all around converting colours from one format to another.
+Think converting a hex code to RGB, so you can use your client's brand colours in an expression in the project, or converting a value to HSL so you can adjust the lightness or saturation procedurally.

 ---

+## Methods

-## rgbToHsl()
+### rgbToHsl()

 `rgbToHsl(rgbaArray)`